 Social media has become one of the most lucrative ways to market your business.
-With multiple platforms and billions of users, companies are able to reach huge audiences through these sites.
-With sites full of brands, the best way to stand out is through your personality.
+With multiple platforms and billions of users, companies are able to reach huge audiences through these platforms.
+The challenge, however, is that in that clutter, it’s hard to differentiate yourself as a brand.
+So, the only way to stand out is through showing your brand’s unique perspective and personality.

 Simply posting links and graphics isn’t enough to keep your audience engaged with your social media.